 Just because it comes from “cane sugar” doesn’t make it any better for you.

-Purely Inspired Protein Powder Review: The Final Verdict
+Purely Inspired Organic Protein Powder Review: The Final Verdict

 The gist of this review is pretty simple, you guys:

-But to me, the junk ingredients they use aren’t worth the risk.
+But to me, some of the “other” ingredients they use, like gums, fillers, and added sugar, just aren’t worth it.